andmur09/VNFPP-CG/README.md

 - [https://graphviz.org/](Graphviz) (Used to plot topology.)

 ### Results
-Results are contained in the folder data_used/results and can be updating the cases list in run_experiments.py and running the script.
+Results are contained in the folder data_used/results and can be replicated by updating the cases list in run_experiments.py and running the script.